Gugu-Ming/Cloudflare-DNS-updater/readme.md

 # Cloudflare DNS Updater

-### What len use it have?
+### What len use it has?
 * Update your DNS record on Cloudflare just like [No-ip DUC(Dynamic Update Client)](https://www.noip.com/download?page=win) does.
-* Some ISP may provide dynamic IPs, which varies when modem is switched.
-Running the scirpt after a certain time interval may help you ensure the ip in your DNS record is up-to-dated.
+* Some ISP may provide dynamic IP, which may vary when modem is switched on and off.
+Running the scirpt at a certain time interval may help you maintain the correct DNS record.
-* The scripts uses the public ip of the computer running to update the ip address.
+* The script uses the public ip of the computer get on [ipify](https://api.ipify.org/) to update the ip address.

 ### Usage
 1. Configure your data in config.py